 There are a number of ways to backup a SD card including Amanda which is popular.
-I’m sure all of them are good as I have not tried them all out yet, but I thought I would share my backup system not just the software I use, but also the method and the reasons why, in case you find it useful.
-I recently found a program called Paragon Hard Disk Manager which is free for home use and makes it much simpler to backup any storage device including SD cards from a windows based machine.
-The program is great if you are not good with linux for two reasons.
+I’m sure all of them are good, but I thought I would share my backup system not just the software I use, but also the method and the reasons why, in case you find it useful.
+I recently found a program called Paragon Hard Disk Manager (PHDM) which is free for home use.
+There is also an opensource Program called Clonezilla

 - You can restore the image created on a 64gb card back to a smaller 8gb SD card just by ticking a resize box in the program.
-No need to use the linux program “parted” or “gparted”.
+No need to use the linux program “parted” or “gparted” to resize partitions.
 More on this topic below…

-First up I wanted to discuss why I choose this method and some topics which not all users will be familiar with which explains why I use this particular method/system.
+I wanted to explain why I chose this method and some topics which not all users will be familiar with as this particular method/system is different.

 Some things to consider about your backup method are:

-- Have a hardware backup as well as a software backup: What happens if your system gets stolen or the hardware physically breaks.
+- Have a hardware backup as well as a software backup: What happens if your Openhab hardware gets stolen or the hardware physically breaks.
 Is your backup files stored on that same device?
 I like the cheap raspberry PIx and SD cards because I wish to always keep a second one around setup ready to go.
 A full hardware backup ready to go, not just a software backup.
 Downtime should be able to be fixed in under a minute plus booting time by any family member.

-- Never backup a system that has been running a long time: Bit rot, soft error (and many other terms you can google for more info to help you sleep) all work to destroy data over time as computers do make mistakes which accumulate.
-Sure you can buy ECC ram, and use methods like parity hard drives to error check creating a ‘better’ servers to run Openhab on, but then the cost of having a HARDWARE backup to cover you against hardware failure or theft goes up.
-For many reasons I wont go into I do not like to make backups of a system that has been running for any length of time.
-No reason why you can not run more than 1 backup system if you wish.
+- Never backup a system that has been running a long time: Bit rot, soft error (and many other terms you can google for more info to help you sleep) all work to destroy data over time as computers do make mistakes which then accumulate.
+Sure you can buy ECC ram, and use methods like parity hard drives to error check creating a ‘better’ servers to run Openhab on, but then the cost of having a HARDWARE backup goes up.
+The point I am trying to make here is, I do not like to make backups of a system that has been running for any length of time.
+What is the point of backing up if the files already contain corruption?

-I keep 3 SD cards which are used for:
+I keep 2 to 3 SD cards which are used for:

 - The MASTER card which is setup and then backed up once working.
-This card lives in the backup hardware PI ready to go, but not running to prevent corruption.
+This card lives in the backup hardware PI ready to go, but not running to prevent corruption from accumulating.

-- The BACKUP card which is what I run my system with and proves the backup file is working which can be used to create any number of new BACKUP cards.
+- The BACKUP card which is what I use to run my system with and proves the backup file is working.

 When I need to make a change to my setup, I will load the MASTER card, make the change which I have already tested and then I create a new BACKUP file and card which is then used.
 The cycle keeps following this process and the MASTER card is never used or left running.
 Never throw old backup files away.